dconstruct-tech/dash-sdk/docs/dash-nav/dash-nav.md

 | <div class="instructions-div"><div class="instruction-circle">7</div><p style="margin: 0; margin-left: 5px;">Optional: Choose the points in your route where you would like your robot to apply a BLK scan. </p></div><font size="3"><font size="2"> Refer to <a href="section6_1_4">Section 6.1.4</a> for a full guide on choosing waypoints to apply BLK scans.|
 | <div class="instructions-div"><div class="instruction-circle">8</div><p style="margin: 0; margin-left: 5px;">In the list of routes, press the route you just created and select set route located at the bottom of the screen. </p></div><font size="3"> |
 | <div class="instructions-div"><div class="instruction-circle">9</div><p style="margin: 0; margin-left: 5px;">Head back to the ready tab and change the control mode at the bottom to auto. </p></div><font size="3"><img src="img/control-mode-auto-toggle.png" style="width: 300px; margin-top: 10px;"/><br><font size="2"> Well done!
 Your robot is now running on your recorded route that you have made.   |

+If you do not have access to the internet at your location, you can use <a href="#section7">Offline Mode</a>.

 ---